ZmnSCPxj/clboss/README.md

 The value is in parts-per-million (PPM) of the amount being moved.
 The default is `1000` (0.1% of the amount).
 Both the JitRebalancer and EarningsRebalancer honor this limit.
+### `--clboss-min-nodes-to-process=<number>`

+Sets the minimum number of nodes that CLBOSS must know about before it will try to propose channels to popular nodes.
+Pass this option to `lightningd` to override the default threshold.

+The defaults depend on the network:

+* Bitcoin: 800
+* Testnet: 200
+* Other networks: 10

+Setting the option to `-1` reverts to the built-in network-specific default.

 ### `clboss-recent-earnings`, `clboss-earnings-history`